 For example, imagine you were hurt in a car accident when a driver ran a stop sign.
 As drivers, we owe others a duty of care under the law.
 We must follow all traffic regulations to prevent accidents and keep one another safe.
-This includes stopping when there is a signal or a sign indicating you must.
+This includes stopping when a signal or sign indicates you must.

 When drivers run a stop sign, they breach their duty of care to others sharing the road.
 This can easily cause an intersection collision, and all parties involved may suffer injuries.
 With witness statements, accident reconstruction, and the crash report filed by police, we can likely prove what happened and who was negligent in this scenario.